gtoubassi/femtozip/README.md

 # FemtoZip

-FemtoZip is a compression library optimized for small documents that may not compress well with traditional tools such as gzip.
+FemtoZip is a "shared dictionary" compression library optimized for small documents that may not compress well with traditional tools such as gzip.
 In particular, situations where a very large number of small documents (10's to 1000's of bytes) share similar characteristics, but do not compress effectively standalone.

 ### How can I tell if my data will work with femtozip?